 Nuclear Magnetic Resonance (NMR) experiment is an invaluable tool to disentangle the magnetic response and identify different magnetic phases present in a multiphase magnetic system, since it is a site-sensitive and element-sensitive probe.
 The experiment involves the entire volume of the material providing a distribution of intrinsic local magnetic fields that depend on a magnetic state of a probed atom and its interaction with the magnetic environment.
-In this work we have used it to shed some light on the local structural and magnetic properties of a self-organized MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ single crystal, where $n$ is the number of QLs separating SLs which in our case is $n=2$ on average as determined from the TEM image.
-The NMR spectra have been recorded at different values of the external magnetic field and analyzed in the context of bulk magnetization measurements.
-A well-defined orientation of the magnetic field versus the crystal axes made it possible to follow the spin flop transition to the CAFM state and investigate the orientation of the manganese antisite magnetic moments.
+Previously reported NMR studies in the MBT system involved polycrystalline samples of MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ with ($n=0, 1, 2$) measured in the external magnetic fields up to 3 T \cite{Sahoo24}.
+In this work we investigate the local structural and magnetic properties of a self-organized MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ single crystal, where $n$ is the number of QLs separating SLs which in our case is $n=2$ on average as determined from the Transmission Electron Microscopy (TEM) image (Fig. 1 (c)).
+The NMR spectra have been recorded at different values of the external magnetic field up to 6 T i.e. beyond the MBT spin flop field and analyzed in the context of bulk magnetization measurements.
+A well-defined orientation of the external magnetic field with respect to the crystal axes made it possible to follow the SFT to the CAFM state, determine the canting angle $\theta$ and investigate the orientation of the manganese antisite magnetic moments.
 Most importantly, this study provides the first direct experimental evidence for an antisite -- induced magnetic moment on Bi atoms.